-At this all day event held at Siena College in Albany, NY students present their ideas in front of their peers and judges (successful entrepreneurs, business professionals, institutional faculty) culminating in an awards ceremony where prizes will be awarded for 1st, 2nd & 3rd place as well as 6 specialty awards.
+At this all day event held at Siena College in Albany, NY student teams (1-4 members) present their ideas in front of their peers and judges (successful entrepreneurs, business professionals, institutional faculty) culminating in an awards ceremony where prizes will be awarded for 1st, 2nd & 3rd place as well as 6 specialty awards.

 Some examples of benefits to students are:

-- Producing a credible business model and presenting your case persuasively (thereby significantly enhancing an ability to secure funding)
+- Producing and persuasively presenting a credible business model (thereby significantly enhancing an ability to secure funding)

 - Improving key transferable skills such as written and public speaking, collaboration, experience reacting to on the spot challenging questions

 - Receiving support and critical independent analysis of their business model, access to potential mentors